We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 3. Provide full documentation of income, credit history and property details

 Without a full accounting of your income, credit history and property details, it's unlikely your loan will be approved.
-Lenders need comprehensive and accurate documentation to verify your creditworthiness and your home's current market value.
+Lenders need comprehensive and accurate documentation to verify your creditworthiness and your home's market value.
 It's essential to provide all the required information as accurately as possible to ensure your application has the best chance of approval.

 4. Apply with credit unions or online lenders instead of traditional banks